-THINGS TO DO IN JUPITER – A 6-PACK OF WATER ADVENTURE TOURS
+THINGS TO DO IN JUPITER – WATER ADVENTURE TOURS

 Birds, butterflies, deer, otters, native flowers and an occasional ‘gator are part of your pedaling adventure along the Loxahatchee River at Riverbend Park.

 Beach cruisers with fat tires almost five inches wide are for rent from Jupiter Outdoor Center on the more than a dozen miles on the crushed stone trails.
-Shade trees provide cool for much of the ride.
+Shade trees provide cool for much of your Things To Do in Jupiter ride.

 Then trade in your bike for a kayak and prepare for a watery tour featuring wildlife, history and more with JOC’s expert tour guides.

 Don’t forget your backpack with a hat, bug spray, binoculars, sun protection and sun glasses.
 Covered pavilions are along the trails if you want to bring your lunch.